Cutaneous leishmaniasis: American cutaneous and mucocutaneous leishmaniasis

 The best treatment for American cutaneous and mucocutaneous leishmaniasis (ACML) is not known.
 Pentavalent antimonial drugs (sodium stibogluconate (SSG) and meglumine antimonate (Glucantime, MA)) have been used since the 1940s, but they are expensive, toxic, and painful.
-Treatments that work for one species of Leishmania may not work for another; therefore, it is recommended that the exact species be identified prior to initiating treatment.
-Unfortunately, leishmaniasis is an orphan disease in developed nations, and almost all the current treatment options are toxic with significant side effects.
+Treatments that work for one species of Leishmania may not work for another; so, the exact species must be identified prior to initiating treatment.
+Leishmaniasis is an orphan disease in developed nations, and almost all the current treatment options are toxic with significant side effects.

 The best-studied treatments for ACML caused by two Leishmania species are listed below.
-However, one should note that most of the studies examining treatments of ACML were poorly designed.
-Therefore, no definitive treatment guidelines or recommendations are currently available, as large-scale and well-conducted studies are necessary to evaluate the long-term effects of current treatments.
+Most of the studies examining treatments of ACML, of note, were poorly designed.
+No definitive treatment guidelines or recommendations are currently available, though, as large-scale and well-conducted studies are necessary to evaluate the long-term effects of current treatments.